Stopping Offshore Drilling's Assault on Our Oceans

 Ready to get involved?
 Sign up here today.

-Communities that have passed resolutions in California are Alameda County, Arcata, Berkeley, Capitola, Carlsbad, Carmel-by-the-Sea, Chula Vista, Contra Costa County, Costa Mesa, Cotati, Culver City, Dana Point, El Segundo, Encinitas, Escondido, Eureka, Fort Bragg, Goleta, Grover Beach, Half Moon Bay, Hayward, Hermosa Beach, Humboldt County, Imperial Beach, Laguna Beach, Lemon Grove, Los Angeles, Los Angeles County, Malibu, Manhattan Beach, Marin County, Marina, Monterey, Monterey County, Morro Bay, National City, Norwalk, Oakland, Oceanside, Ojai, Mendocino County, Oxnard, Pacific Grove, Pacifica, Petaluma, Point Arena, Richmond, Redondo Beach, San Clemente, San Diego, San Francisco, San Luis Obispo, San Mateo, San Mateo County, Santa Barbara, Santa Barbara County, Santa Clarita, Santa Cruz, Santa Cruz County, Santa Monica, Scotts Valley, Solana Beach, Sonoma County, Trinidad, Ventura County, Vista, Watsonville, West Hollywood, and Windsor.
+Communities that have passed resolutions in California are Alameda County, Arcata, Berkeley, Capitola, Carlsbad, Carmel-by-the-Sea, Chula Vista, Contra Costa County, Costa Mesa, Cotati, Culver City, Dana Point, El Segundo, Encinitas, Escondido, Eureka, Fairfax, Fort Bragg, Goleta, Grover Beach, Half Moon Bay, Hayward, Hermosa Beach, Humboldt County, Imperial Beach, Laguna Beach, Lemon Grove, Los Angeles, Los Angeles County, Malibu, Manhattan Beach, Marin County, Marina, Monterey, Monterey County, Morro Bay, National City, Norwalk, Oakland, Oceanside, Ojai, Mendocino County, Oxnard, Pacific Grove, Pacifica, Petaluma, Point Arena, Richmond, Redondo Beach, San Clemente, San Diego, San Francisco, San Luis Obispo, San Mateo, San Mateo County, Santa Barbara, Santa Barbara County, Santa Clarita, Santa Cruz, Santa Cruz County, Santa Monica, Scotts Valley, Solana Beach, Sonoma County, Trinidad, Ventura County, Vista, Watsonville, West Hollywood, and Windsor.